helindustries/hi-embedded-build-system/README.md

 pre-run task to point to *install* as well.
 Only use this target for debugging when using an ESP32, as the non- debugging version will likely crash the device.
 - If you want to build the product and libraries from adjacent directory trees, you can also modify the project root
-- In case of a VHDL (sub)project, create another target for the all rule (if you have an MCU all rule already), and this time replace the pre-run task to point to the *simulate* task and the executable to /usr/bin/true, now you can compile your code or run the simulation using the appropriate buttons in the IDE.
+- In case of a VHDL (sub)project, create another target for the all rule (if you have an CPU all rule already), and this time replace the pre-run task to point to the *simulate* task and the executable to /usr/bin/true, now you can compile your code or run the simulation using the appropriate buttons in the IDE.
 Build reports can be found in your build directory, so make sure your project root is well chosen to allow access form the IDE.